cgerling/booktionator/README.md

 # Booktionator

-Book trading platform powered by Angular 2 and Firebase Tools.
+:notebook_with_decorative_cover: Book trading platform powered by Angular 2 and Firebase Tools.

+## Setup

+If you already have the angular-cli and firebase-tools installed jump to step 4.

+1. You will need of angular-cli `npm -g install @angular/cli`
+2. And maybe the firebase-tools(to test things locally) `npm -g install firebase-tools`
+4. Clone the repository `git clone https://github.com/calvingerling/booktionator.git`
+5. Go to directory `cd booktionator/`
+6. Install the dependencies of main project `npm install`
+  * Install the dependencies of Cloud Functions `cd functions/ && npm install`
+7. To check if everything runs ok just `npm run build`

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build